-The Mandolin Quartet
+The Australian Mandolin Quartet

 A century or more ago the mandolin was a major focus of social as well as professional music making.
 Throughout Europe and America there were mandolin orchestras of all sizes and abilities using mandolins, mandolas, mandocellos and guitars playing a mix of light classical music and arrangements of popular songs and dance music of the day.
 Most of these orchestras disappeared when the mandolin craze faded in the 1920s, but many of the instruments have survived and people are still making music with them.

 A long-held desire has been to build a quartet of two mandolins, a mandola and a mandocello from matched timbers and I have been able to to find some Tasmanian King Billy pine for the soundboards and Australian blackwood for the backs and sides to make such a quartet.